Pragati780/ReID-AI-engine/README.md

 ## Overview

-**Face Search** is a full-stack face re-identification application.
+**Face Re-Identification** is a full-stack re-identification application.
 Given a single reference photo — even one that's blurry, off-angle, or low resolution — it scans a video and reports: